 The larger space means that we will be able to bring items from the stores for the very first time.
 Museum staff and volunteers are currently working their way through the collection to decide which of the 17,000 items will go on display.

 Community Engagement Officer, Kate Green, is going out and about in the local area asking schools, groups and residents what they would like to see in their new museum and community space.

 Look out for Kate at our pop-up museums, workshops and events where she will also be gathering more feedback on the museum designs.

 We are currently part-way through phase 1 (the ‘development phase’) of our Heritage Lottery Fund (HLF) timescale, having heard in June 2017 that our initial bid for £150,000 had been successful.

-Proposals and plans are due to be developed by the end of February 2018 to enable us to submit our application for phase 2 (the ‘delivery phase’) for a further £800,000 of HLF funding.
-We will hear the outcome of our phase 2 application at the end of June 2018.
-If successful, we will be able to start work on the building from July 2018.
+Proposals and plans have also been developed to enable us to submit our application for phase 2 (the ‘delivery phase’) for a further £800,000 of HLF funding.
+Our phase 2 application was submitted at the end of February 2018 and we will hear the outcome at the end of June 2018.
+If successful, we will be able to start planning the work on the building from July 2018.